Omar27522/Projects/Labe; Maker V3 - - Searching Local Directory App Guide/welcome_window/Sheet Manager/GoogleSheets_Automation_Steps.md

 ---

 ## Automation Goals
-- **Automate Data Selection**: Script should programmatically select all relevant user data starting from F5, covering all rows and columns for the day.
+- **Automate Data Selection**: Script should programmatically select all relevant user data starting from the user's fifth cell (First user F5), covering all rows and columns for the day.
 - **Automate Data Copying**: Script should copy the selected data and append/paste it into the correct week in the "ALL Work" sheet.
 - **Weekly Archival**: At the start of each week, script should duplicate the current week's columns to the right, creating a new section for the new week.

 ---

-## Google Sheets Script Function Example
+## Google Sheets Script Function Example Current State

 A function for the "Steps❗️" sheet to select the data as described: